 Strategies: a.
 The DEI team will include one VR Rehabilitation Counselor I who will assist in piloting a jointly–delivered Career Exploration Workshop

-REPORT ON PROGRESS: New RCI, Lindsay Ball began on November 10 and is serving the Augusta, Skowhegan, Wilton and Lewiston offices.
+REPORT ON PROGRESS: **** This strategy is discontinued with the completion of the Disability Employment Initiative grant in 2017****

 b.
 DVR will participate in DEI Integrated Resource Team meetings

-REPORT ON PROGRESS: DEI is just now launching the IRT process.
+REPORT ON PROGRESS: **** This strategy is discontinued with the completion of the Disability Employment Initiative grant in 2017****.

 c.
 DVR will work with the DEI team and others in the Bureau of Employment Services to ensure accessibility in Maine’s CareerCenter network

-REPORT ON PROGRESS: The ADA Coordinator has surveyed for physical accessibility compliance
+REPORT ON PROGRESS: The ****State ADA Coordinator, who is housed in DVR, has surveyed for physical accessibility compliance and consults regularly with the Bureau of Employment Services on programmatic and physical accessibility issues in the CareerCenters.

 Objective: Maine DVR will work with the Bureau of Labor Standards to support integrated competitive community–based employment of people with disabilities by a review and examination of organizations paying sub–minimum wage in Maine with the goal of reducing these certificates from 17 in FY 2011 to 15 in FY 2012 to 13 in FY 2013